Seeed-Studio/wiki-documents/docs/Wio-Terminal-IMU-Overview.md

-# IMU Overview
+# Accelerator Overview

-This repo introduce how to install the built-in 3-Axis Digital Acclerometer(LIS3DHTR) library used on Wio Terminal.
-This allows you to access the IMU information of the Wio Terminal as well as using it for motion control and etc.
+This repo introduce how to install the built-in 3-Axis Digital Accelerometer(LIS3DHTR) library used on Wio Terminal.
+This allows you to access the accelerometer information of the Wio Terminal as well as using it for motion control and etc.

 ## Installing the 3-Axis Digital Accelerometer(LIS3DHTR) Library For Wio Terminal